int19h/jbomohi/dict/tu'oi/comments.md

 so if setmima2 is a member but not members, then basically ko'a ce tu'oi = lo setmima be ko'a ?

+## 2016-11-06T04:18:22Z — krtisfranks (comment 3083, in reply to 3082)

+Re: lo setmima be?

+gleki wrote:
+> so if setmima2 is a member but not members, then basically ko'a ce tu'oi =
+> lo setmima be ko'a ?

+Yes.
+But I am not sure whether or not it can be multiple.
+In any case, just throw in a {po'o} immediately after {ko'a} and you are good to go.